 And then the lengths to which the talking heads on the show reached and strained to connect the drawings to 2012 was positively ludicrous.
 For example, the drawing of a sword, held pointing up and around which is looped a banner or scroll (see illustration above) - this was interpreted as the sun's alignment with the galactic center in 2012.
 Really?
 The other drawings were likewise twisted and mangled to fit the interpretations needed for the argument.
 We all know that we can take such enigmatic drawings - and quatrains - and interpret them to fit virtually any scenario that we want.

-Why are some people obsessed with 2012 (apart from its marketing aspects)?
-Why are they obsessed with apocalypse and the end of the world?
+Why were some people obsessed with 2012 (apart from its marketing aspects)?
+Why are they continually obsessed with apocalypse and the end of the world?
 Why is it always seen as right around the corner?

 I think the answer is that we both fear and want great change.
 As wonderful as the world can be, it is, as noted earlier, continually plagued by war, economic difficulties, famine, and climate shifts.
 This stuff is not new.
 They are continuing problems that ebb and flow on the planet.
 While we fear that it's going to get worse (and it certainly can get worse), at the same time we have the hope that it's going to get better.
 We fear the catastrophes of an apocalypse, yet we hope for that spiritual awakening that will save us from our own human nature.